 July has certainly been a great month to celebrate the holy women of the Catholic Church.
-Just last week was the Feast Day of Saint Mary Magdalene https://hubpages.com/religion-philosophy/The-Deep-and-Profound-Love-of-Mary-Magdalene. followed by the Patron Saint of Europe, Bridget of Sweden, the legendary mystic and founder of the Bridgettines Religious Order of nuns and monks.
-“The world would have peace if only men of politics would follow the Gospels,” she would often say, perhaps never truly realizing the profundity of those words, especially in the year 2020.
-Four days ago was the Feast Day of Saint Anne, the woman who bore the Queen of Heaven and was thus the grandmother of Jesus.
+Just last week was the Feast Day of Saint Mary Magdalene https://hubpages.com/religion-philosophy/The-Deep-and-Profound-Love-of-Mary-Magdalene, followed by the Patron Saint of Europe, Bridget of Sweden, legendary mystic and founder of the Bridgettines Religious Order of nuns and monks.
+“The world would have peace if only men of politics would follow the Gospels,” she would often say, perhaps never truly realizing the profundity of those words, especially in the year 2022.
+Four days ago was the Feast Day of Saint Anne and her spouse Joachim https://hubpages.com/religion-philosophy/Saints-Joachim-and-Anne-Parents-of-the-Blessed-Virgin-Mary, the woman who bore the Queen of Heaven and was thus the grandmother of Jesus.
 Back in the first week of July, the 6th to be exact, we remembered the precocious Saint Maria Goretti, Virgin and Martyr of the Church who died in defense of her chastity at the age of 11 (...that is not a typo).
-Appearing to her imprisoned attacker after her death in a vision in order to forgive him, it would lead to his remarkable conversion while serving as an eternal example of the forgiveness that Christ calls each of us to.put into practice.
+Appearing to her imprisoned attacker after her death in a vision in order to forgive him, it would lead to his remarkable conversion while serving as an eternal example of the forgiveness that Christ calls each of us to put into practice.

-Today we celebrate the Feast Day of Saint Martha, a devout and courageous Jewish woman from Bethany near Jerusalem.
-She grew to become a close friend of Jesus during his earthly ministry, as did her sister (the aforementioned ‘Mary of Bethany,’ or Saint Mary Magdalene) and her brother Lazarus, whom Jesus famously raised from the dead.
+Today we celebrate the Memorial of Saint Martha, who for the first time shares the day with her sister Mary and brother Lazarus, this by order of Pope Francis’ decree.
+A devout and courageous Jewish woman from Bethany near Jerusalem.
+Martha grew to become a close friend of Jesus during his earthly ministry, as did her sister, the aforementioned ‘Mary of Bethany,’ or Saint Mary Magdalene, and her brother Lazarus, whom Jesus famously raised from the dead.
 The Gospels tell us that “Jesus loved Martha and her sister Mary and Lazarus” (John 11:5), a love made evident by virtue of Jesus’ reaction upon learning of Lazarus’ passing; He wept.

-Faith in Jesus is what fuels us when we suffer, consoles us when things don’t go the way we had hoped, and galvanizes us for the arduous but joyful journey they lies ahead.
-Seek the intercession of Saint Martha so that you too can develop an audacious faith, one which confidently seeks and expects miracles from the only true purveyor of miracles, God the Father.
+Faith in Jesus is what fuels us when we suffer, consoles us when things don’t go the way we had hoped, and galvanizes us for the arduous but joyful journey that lies ahead.
+Seek the intercession of Saint Martha today and always so that you too can develop an audacious faith, one which confidently seeks and expects miracles from the only true purveyor of miracles, God the Father.

 “O blessed St. Martha, your faith led Jesus to proclaim, "I am the resurrection and the life;”and faith let you see beyond his humanity when you cried out, "Lord I believe that you are the Messiah, the Son of God."
 With firm hope you said, I know that God will give you whatever you ask of him, and Jesus called your brother Lazarus back from the dead.
 With pure love for Jesus you welcomed him into your home.
 Friend and servant of our Savior, I too am "troubled about many things.”
 Pray for me and my loved ones that we may grow in faith, hope and love, and that Jesus, who sat at your table, will hear us and grant us a place at the banquet of eternal life.” ~ Amen.